jcastaneda30/ExerciseAlgorithms/README.md

 # ExerciseCodeforce
-Any exercise that I do from Codeforce
+Any exercise that I do from Codeforce and another platforms